fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

 # Create a python virtual environment in which we will install the tools needed for F Prime.
 python3 -m venv fprime-venv

-# Need to run this in each new terminal in which you want to run fprime-util
+# Need to run this one line in each new terminal in which you want to run fprime-util
 source fprime-venv/bin/activate

 # Install dependencies